-Many Tokyo historical monuments were destroyed over the last century no thanks to natural calamities and war.
-Thankfully, though, the best has long since been restored.
-Come sunset, they adorned the mega-city with their majestic splendor, their timeless beauty free for all to enjoy.
-Without a doubt, these stately monuments count among the best Tokyo night photography spots for visitors.
+Many Tokyo historical monuments were destroyed over the last century, no thanks to natural calamities and war.
+Thankfully, the best has long since been restored, and every evening, these monuments adorned the mega-city with their majestic splendor, their timeless beauty free for all to enjoy.
+Without a doubt, these stately landmarks count among the best Tokyo night photography spots for visitors.

 3. The Serene

-Given there are tens of thousands of tourists in Tokyo each day, it’s sometimes best to visit popular attractions outside of typical hours.
+With there being tens of thousands of tourists in Tokyo each day, it’s sometimes best to visit popular attractions outside of typical hours.
 While you probably wouldn’t get to complete your souvenir shopping, the serenity is likely to surprise and please you.
-You will also return home with a bundle of memorable Tokyo evening photos.
+For photographers, you will also return home with a bundle of memorable Tokyo evening photos.

 4. The Dedicated

 The Japanese dedication to work is legendary.
 Often, to the extent of obsessiveness too.
 At major transportation hubs, you will continue to see hordes of office workers wearily returning home right up to midnight.
-Sad as this might be when it comes to Japan’s work-life balance, the spectacle nonetheless impresses.
+Sad as this might be when it comes to Japan’s work-life balance, the devotion to duty nonetheless impresses.

 5. The Bewildering